-There is no magical solution to ensure real-time playback of XAVC-S (or any complex H.264 based format) in DaVinci Resolve, but I do want to explain the reasons why you experience poor playback performance so it’s easier to accept and embrace the solution.
-Spoiler Alert: Your best solution is to transcode to a more post-friendly codec.
+There is no magical way to ensure perfect real-time playback of Sony XAVC, XAVC-S, or any AVC, H.264, H.265 / HEVC encoded video natively in DaVinci Resolve, but I do want to explain the reasons why you might be experiencing poor playback performance and what you can do about it.

-Sony’s XAVC (and its little brother XAVC-S) are very efficient compressed video formats, enabling high quality video encoding in low to intermediate bit-rates and small file sizes.
+One of the most well known is Sony’s XAVC and XAVC-S. Sony XAVC is a very efficient compressed video formats, enabling high quality video encoding in low to intermediate bit-rates and small file sizes.
 XAVC and XAVC-S are based on the H.264 codec with uncompressed LPCM audio.

 A wrapper is the container for audio and video data.
 It is where your video file extension comes from… .mov, .avi, .mxf, .mp4 etc. XAVC uses the MXF wrapper, and XAVC-S uses MP4 wrapper, but the video inside is still H.264.